G minor key chords

 Bb - F - Cm - Gm

-The typical way is to start and/or end the progressions with the i in a minor key chord progression.
+The typical way to start and/or end the progression is with the i chord in a minor key.

 Four-note chords in Gm key

-To notice is that the key now includes a half-diminished chord (ii7b5) and a dominant seventh chord (VII7) in addition the minor and major chords.
+Note that the key now includes a half-diminished chord (ii7b5) and a dominant seventh chord (VII7) in addition to the minor and major chords.

 Gm chord progressions